I love collaborating with folks near and far. Here are some examples of ways we can work together:

-I love building collaborative events with partners in the hospitality industry, events management companies, nonprofits, and more.
+I love building collaborative events with partners in the hospitality industry, event planners, cultural heritage organizations, nonprofits, and more.
 These include pop ups, interactive cultural heritage experiences, curated exhibitions in tandem with meals, talks, menus/guidance for milestone events, and more.

 Workshops, one-on-one guidance (both remote and in person), custom made ferments, and research support.
-Fermentation is one of our most powerful, and most ancient food preservation technologies, and unlocks new flavors, health benefits, and cost savings.
-I would love to help you learn how!
+Fermentation is one of our most powerful, and most ancient, food preservation technologies, and unlocks new flavors, health benefits, and cost savings.
+I would love to help you begin or grow your fermentation practice!